Mobject-Dev-Team/mobject-coding-convention/docs/README.md

 !>You must not allow VAR_INPUT, VAR_OUTPUT and VAR_IN_OUT to exist in a class declaration.

-Always use the linkalways and enable_dynamic_creation attributes on funtion blocks.
+Always use the linkalways and enable_dynamic_creation attributes on function blocks.

 ```example
 {attribute 'linkalways'}